The 5 Best .300 Blackout Scopes in 2023

 Vortex Optics makes some of the best scopes for all firearms, and the Strike Eagle 1-6×24 is no exception.
 Let me show you why it’s so good.

 For starters, this second focal plane scope has an excellent series of magnification settings for 300 Blackout cartridges: 1-6x.
-This makes it perfect for the majority of shooting ranges at which you’ll be using your rifle.
+During testing over the course of two months, I found the 1-6x magnification range to be very versatile for different shooting scenarios from short to medium range.
+At 1x, the field of view is wide enough for fast target acquisition and close range shooting.
+At 6x magnification, I was able to clearly see details on targets out to 300 yards.
 The 24 mm objective lens is well-designed and comes protected by multiple coatings, ensuring optimal light transmission and long-term durability.

 The magnification ring has a special throw lever.
 This lets you quickly and easily swap between magnification settings without having to twist the ring on the scope body.
-I really liked this during my time with the scope, particularly when used in conjunction with the fast-focus eyepiece.
-It’s a great tool for changing zoom levels when tracking a fast-moving target.
+With practice, I was able to flick the throw lever and change zoom almost instantly.
+This proved extremely beneficial for shooting scenarios requiring rapid target acquisition at various distances.

 Product Highlights

 Once more, the highlight of this Strike Eagle SFP Riflescope is the illuminated reticle.
 It’s another BDC or bullet drop compensating variety, meaning it’s ideal for estimating bullet holdover while on the fly.
+At 6x magnification, I found the BDC reticle marks accurate for estimating holdover out to 500 yards with my rifle and preferred 300 Blackout load.
+The illuminated center dot provided quick target acquisition in various lighting.
 The illuminated reticle can be changed via brightness settings; they’re controlled using a dial that is located opposite the elevation dial.
 All of this is extremely useful and maximizes the scope’s value for money even further.

 Common Problems and How to Deal with Them